tytydraco/yessleep/out/I_Work_at_a_Fancy_Grocery_Store_Theres_Something_in_the_Walls_Part_1.md

 **>>3.4.2026 2:03pm**

 I’m not on Reddit much, but I’ve got a dumb assignment for class and it has to be posted online to count.
-I’m required to keep a live journal for a week to pass my JOU101 class.
+I’m required to keep a live journal to pass my JOU101 class.
 It can be about anything, just has to be written in my voice and record stuff happening in my life to compare my personal writing style at the beginning of the semester versus the end.
 It kinda feels like a waste of time, but when I remember my professor is going to have to read like seventy journals about the stupid lives of broke college students, I figure I’m getting the better end of the deal.

 Here’s to passing this class, hopefully.